-the coordinates are r, θ (b) Now consider a uniform hoop of mass m and radius r_0 rolls without slipping on a fixed cylinder of radius R as shown in the figure.
+the coordinates are r, θ (b) Now consider a hoop of mass m and radius r_0 rolls without slipping on a fixed cylinder of radius R as shown in the figure.
 The only external force is that of gravity.
 If the cylinder starts rolling from rest on top of the bigger cylinder, use the method of Lagrange multipliers to find the point at which the hoop falls off the cylinder.
 You should find $\theta = 60^{\circ}$

 (i) Setup some coordinates.
-I took those based on the picture below, but their are better choices.
+I took those based on the picture below.
 Determine the relaxation between the X and Y coordinates of a point on the rim of the hoop in terms of r, θ, ψ .